VanyaPDimitrova/Sirma-Academy---May-2024/22. Advanced Functions/Exercises/exercises.md

 ### 10. TODO List *
 Write JavaScript to add new tasks to the list when the button is clicked.
 Each task should have a "Remove" button to delete the task from the list.
-NB: Check how to add Event Listener to your remove button
+NB: Check how to add Event Listener to your remove button.

 ```
 <!DOCTYPE html>